library(here)

 7.5 Combining functions in R

 Combining functions is where the real fun starts with programming!
 In Section 7.4, we already combined two functions using a mathematical operator (/).
-But what if we want to compute L1 participant’s average age to two decimal places?
+Now, we are going to compute L1 participant’s average age to two decimal places.
 To do this, we need to combine the mean() function and the round() function.
-We can do this in two steps.
+We can do this in two steps:

 L1.mean.age <- mean(L1.Age)